chosenonehacks/Recruitment-process---coding-tasks/README.md

 # Recruitment-process---coding-tasks
 I participated in recruitment coding skill test, this is the code that I wrote to solve given problems.

 Just bear in mind that this code is after some refactoring, orginal was different but did the same job.
-I was under time stress and wathcing person pressure...
+I was under time stress and watching person pressure...

 The tasks was: